 The posterior teeth will intrude slightly to accommodate for the thickness of the aligners as occlusal forces are applied.
 Once the teeth have adjusted to the aligners, if the patient removes the aligners and bites down, the anterior teeth will make contact first and the posterior teeth probably won't quite touch.

 Here are some common approaches for a posterior open bite.

 For posterior open bites present during clear aligner treatment:

 - Remember to check the occlusion during treatment visits and look for signs of posterior open-bite.
 Request a revision to slightly intrude the anterior teeth by ~0.5mm - 1.0mm on both arches, depending on the amount of open-bite.

 - To assist with re-establishing posterior contact, an open tray approach can be taken.
 Section (remove) the distal half of the tray posterior to the cuspids; this should allow the condyle to re-seat up into the fossa, closing the posterior openbite.

 For posterior open bites present after clear aligner treatment:

-- A Hawley retainer could be prescribed, which won't interfere with occlusion, allowing the posterior teeth to super-erupt freely.
+- A Hawley or a lower fixed retainer could be prescribed, which won't interfere with occlusion, allowing the posterior teeth to super-erupt freely.

 How does ClearCorrect prevent posterior open bites?